Catastrophe Reporting for Insurance Companies

 Insurance companies will be notified when to begin reporting county and statewide information related to the event and how to submit it using the

-the following lines of business will be collected: homeowners, dwelling, mobile homeowners, commercial residential, commercial, flood (private and federal),
+the following lines of business will be collected: homeowners, dwelling, mobile homeowners, commercial residential, commercial, private flood,

 business interruption, and other.
 Companies upload the requested information via the Data Collection and